Constitution and By-Laws

 All affairs of the Ag Agents shall be conducted by a maximum of six (6) member Board of Directors elected from the Ag Agent membership.
-The Board of Directors shall consist of one (1) agent from each of the four (4) K-State Research and Extension Program Areas, plus one agent selected at-large, plus the retiring President of the Kansas Association of County Agricultural Agents.
+The Board of Directors shall consist of one (1) agent from each of the three (3) K-State Research and Extension Program Regions (East, Central, West), plus one agent Horticulture, one agent selected at-large, plus the retiring President of the KACAA.
 Each Director is elected for a two (2) year term and may be re-elected once but under no circumstances, will a Director be allowed to serve more than four (4) successive years on the Board of Directors.

 The term of office for each Director shall commence on October 1.

 In the event of death, resignation or disqualification of a Board of Director member, the Vice Director for the vacant Board position shall fill the vacancy for the remainder of the term left for the resigning Board member.

 All actions of the Board of Directors shall be decided by a majority vote of the Board members present.
 A quorum shall consist of a majority of the voting members of the Board.

 Each District shall select an alternate director called a Vice Director to substitute and fill in for his or her director should the Director not be able to attend.